Carla-Codes/simple-snake-game-python/README.md

-# simple-snake-game-python
-Snake Game in Python in Under 50 Lines of Code
+# Snake Game in Python in Under 50 Lines of Code
+Pre-requisites:
+ - Python 3
+ - Your favorite text editor
+ - The Python curses library (install by running: pip install windows-curses)